signaldatascience/R-curriculum/src/week4/day2/splines.md

 *Cubist* is a nonlinear *regression* algorithm developed by Ross Quinlan with a [proprietary implementation](https://www.rulequest.com/cubist-info.html).
 (The single-threaded code is open source and has been [ported to R](https://cran.r-project.org/web/packages/Cubist/vignettes/cubist.pdf.)

+In practice, Cubist performs approximately as well as a boosted tree (as far as predictive power is concerned).
+Having only two hyperparameters to tune, Cubist is a little simpler to use, and the hyperparameters themselves are very easily interpretable.

 Broadly speaking, Cubist works by creating a *tree of linear models*, where the final linear models are *smoothed* by the intermediate models earlier in the tree.
 It's usually referred to as a *rule-based model*.

 * Cubist incorporates a *boosting-like scheme* of iterative model improvement where the residuals of the ensemble model are taken into account when training a new tree.
 Cubist calls its trees *committees*, and the number of committees is a hyperparameter which must be tuned.

 * Cubist can also adjust its final predictions using a more complex version of KNN.
 When Cubist is finished building a rule-based model, Cubist can make predictions on the training set; subsequently, when trying to make a prediction for a new point, it can incorporate the predictions of the $K$ nearest points in the training set into the new prediction.

-As such, there are two hyperparameters to tune, called `committees` and `neighbors`.
+As such, there are two hyperparameters to tune, called `committees` and `neighbors`. `committees` is the number of boosting iterations, and the functionality of `neighbors` is easily intuitively understandable as a more complex version of KNN.
 The Cubist algorithm is available as `cubist()` in the `Cubist` package and can be used with `train()` by setting `method="cubist"`.

 * Use `caret`'s `train()` to fit a Cubist model for white wine quality.
 Use a grid search to find the optimal hyperparameter combination, searching over `committees=seq(10, 30, 5)` and `neighbors=0:9`.

 * Compare the RMSE of the best Cubist fit with previously obtained RMSEs, particularly the RMSE corresponding to a gradient boosted tree.

-In practice, Cubist performs approximately as well as a boosted tree (as far as predictive power is concerned).
-Having only two hyperparameters to tune, Cubist is a little simpler to use, and the hyperparameters themselves are very easily interpretable -- `committees` is the number of boosting iterations, and the functionality of `neighbors` is easily intuitively understandable as a more complex version of KNN.

 Note that Cubist can only be used for *regression*, not for *classification*.
 Quinlan also developed the [C5.0 algorithm](https://cran.r-project.org/web/packages/C50/C50.pdf), which is for classification instead of regression.